christo360/omnisient-angular-assessment/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Design assumptions

+The design of this project revolves around displaying datasets and their respective statuses in a clear and intuitive layout.

+1. Dataset List Page:

+The primary screen displays a list of datasets.
+Upon loading the page, the user is presented with a table of datasets, and the most important datasets—those requiring user attention—are preselected.

+Each dataset is represented by a row that includes basic information, such as name, status, uploadedBy, and more.

+2. Dataset Status Cards:

+Above the list of datasets, there are three status cards representing different statuses ```(review, fail and shares) ```.

+These cards act as buttons and indicate how many datasets fall under each status category.
+When clicked, the cards filter and show datasets with the selected status type.

+3. Dataset Details View:

+When a user clicks the "View" button on a dataset row, the activity details of the selected dataset are displayed on the right-hand side in a card format.

+This card provides detailed information about the dataset's activity.

+Styling and Refinement

+Although the current layout provides a functional foundation, there are a number of stylistic refinements that are yet to be added:

+Refinement of Card Layouts:

+The dataset details card and the status cards could be further refined in terms of spacing, typography, and color schemes to improve readability and create a more cohesive design.

+Error and Personal Info Icons:

+Icons related to dataset errors should be visually distinct and appropriately sized to ensure they are easily identifiable.